Baseball in Cuba: Amateur baseball in Cuba (1933–1960)

 Amateur baseball in Cuba was thriving in the 1940s and deepened the organization and maturity of the league.
 There were several amateur leagues in Cuba, referred to as los amateurs.
 Many of the leagues were composed of factory or business workers who represented their individual companies.
 Originally, amateur teams represented exclusive social clubs in the Havana area, such as the Vedado Tennis Club.
 (In writing about amateur baseball in Cuba, Professor Roberto González Echevarría refers "specifically [to] the game played by social clubs who played in the Amateur League", as opposed to the semi-professional and sugarmill teams.)
 The growth of amateur baseball can be attributed to the economic recovery in Cuba around 1934.
 In 1934 there were only 6 teams, but by 1940, that number grew to 18.

 In 1954, amateur Dominican baseball became better organized, respected abroad, and very structured which led professional clubs to draw young talent from the amateur leagues in cities throughout Cuba.
 The removal of some of the talented players in the league only slightly impacted the amateur leagues in Cuban cities.
 The young and talented team players who remained in the leagues gained physical strength by participating in the amateur games.

 One major form of amateur baseball in Cuba was sugarmill baseball.
 Sugarmill baseball was popularized in the early 1950s.
 This group of amateurs consisted mainly of players who were workers at the sugarmill.
 It was often loosely organized and regionally established.
 Each team represented a different sugarmill, and they would compete against one another.
 Games were generally played on Sunday and holidays in order to leave weekdays reserved for field work.
 Players in the league used sugarmill ball as an escape from the harsh working conditions of the mill.
 During the Golden Age of Cuban League, sugarmill baseball was one of the most important producers of talent.

 In Cuba's amateur baseball leagues, some of the greatest moments and players the game has ever produced on the island can be found, along with a high level of unconcealed iniquity.
 Until 1959 blacks were excluded from the amateur leagues.
 Segregation is traced back to the start of the 20th century when disagreement among players regarding the professionalization of the game led to a split.
 The amateur game was the origin of the segregation and remained a sport played among exclusive social clubs and factory workers.
 Membership in these clubs were restricted to whites, therefore blacks were excluded from amateur baseball and had to play for the semiprofessional teams.
 Whether the whites-only policy was a direct consequence of American influence on upper-class Cubans, or was a retention from colonial times is difficult to determine.

-The growth of education in Cuba led to the decline of amateur baseball.
-As the players became more educated, they attempted to bypass the amateur level of ball and head straight for the professional leagues.